pycurl/pycurl/INSTALL.rst

 .. _Python versions: http://python.org/download/

-``winbuild.py`` assumes all programs are installed in their default locations, if this is not the case edit it as needed. ``winbuild.py`` can be run with Python 2.6, 2.7, 3.2 or 3.3.
+``winbuild.py`` assumes all programs are installed in their default locations, if this is not the case edit it as needed. ``winbuild.py`` itself can be run with any Python it supports - 2.6, 2.7, 3.2, 3.3 or 3.4.

 .. _`download area`: http://pycurl.sourceforge.net/download/